Watch Your Step While Shopping This Winter

 Even the smallest retail business will carry liability insurance, and dealing with insurance companies when you are trying to receive compensation for an injury can be extremely frustrating.
 They will do their best to make sure you settle for less than you might otherwise be entitled to.
 That’s why it’s important that before you agree to anything, you speak with an experienced personal injury attorney.

-The legal team at Lependorf & Silverstein, P.C. has been successfully representing New Jersey slip and fall victims for years.
+The New Jersey slip and fall injury lawyers at Lependorf & Silverstein, P.C. have been successfully representing fall victims for years.
 We can put our knowledge and resources to work trying to get you a settlement that is worthy of the losses you have suffered.
 Call us today at (609) 240-0040 to schedule a free consultation.

 Call Our Office At (609) 240-0040 Today for Help

 Submit the following form for a Free Consultation and we will contact you as soon as possible.